arjunmakesthings/dotfiles/README.md

 ---

-copy pasting the atlassian article, just in case the post is subject to link-rot.
+### copy pasting the atlassian article linked above, just in case it link-rots:

 Dotfiles: Best way to store in a bare git repository
 Disclaimer: the title is slightly hyperbolic, there are other proven solutions to the problem.
 I do think the technique below is very elegant though.